Help to Heat

 Cold Weather Payment

-You can receive the Cold Weather Payment if you are receiving certain benefits.
-The Cold Weather Payment comes into effect if the area in which you live has a recorded or forecasted average temperature of 0⁰C or below for seven consecutive days.
-For every seven-day period, you could receive £25 payment between 1 November and 31 March.
-Read More
+You can receive a Cold Weather Payment if you are receiving certain benefits and the temperature in your area is recorded as, or forecast to be, 0°C or below for seven consecutive days.
+For every seven-day period of very cold weather between 1 November and 31 March, you could receive a £25 payment.

 Need to Know More?